Tradwife: Social media

-The tradwife movement is a social media-based subculture.
+The tradwife movement is a social media-based subculture that many conservatives or far-right extremists often push.
 Multiple platforms, notably TikTok, Instagram, and YouTube, are used to commodify and spread the conservative ideologies underpinning the movement.
 Platforms such as Reddit and 4chan are also used to promote traditional heterosexual relationships.
 Influencer marketing strategies, the showcasing of private lives, and contemporary social media use promote the commercialisation of traditional heteronormativity and gendered relationships.

 The traditional housewife aesthetic has spread across the Internet in part through social media.

 According to algorithmic research conducted by Media Matters, the tradwife audience is likely also viewing conspiracy theory videos, as recommendations for conspiracy videos increase concordant with tradwife viewership.

 The rising success of contemporary tradwives is driven by clever and active use of social media and persistent positioning as online influencers.
-Videos such with titles like "a day in my life" showcasing activities such as cooking from scratch, cleaning, caring for children, packing the lunches of their working husbands, advocating for gender roles wherein the man holds social and political power, and women, for the most part, are confined to the home as a wife and mother.
+Videos with titles like "a day in my life" showcasing activities such as cooking from scratch, cleaning, caring for children, packing the lunches of their working husbands, advocating for gender roles wherein the man holds social and political power, and women, for the most part, are confined to the home as a wife and mother.